About the Career Center

 A CV (curriculum vitae) can be described as a longer, more detailed résumé with a more academic focus.
 A resume describes what you have been responsible for and what you have accomplished by outlining your academic, work, volunteer, and extracurricular experiences and skills.
 While résumés must do this on a single page for undergraduates and recent graduates, a CV allows you the opportunity to go into much greater detail about your academic experiences and skills.

 Internships give you the opportunity to receive "hands on" experience in your field of study.
 There is the possibility that the internship would lead to a full-time job after graduation.
 Most employers are looking to hire graduates who had relevant work experience while they were in college.

 I need to complete an academic internship for my major or I would like to register for an academic internship, what do I do?

 Make an appointment to meet with your career counselor.
-Your career counselor will walk you through the process which includes, updating your résumé, identifying academic internships in the CareerCenter Online, the interview process, and the application process.
+Your career advisor will walk you through the process which includes, updating your résumé, identifying academic internships in Handshake, the interview process, and the application process.

-Does the Career Development Center place me into a job after graduation?
+Does the Career Center place me into a job after graduation?

 No, we are not a placement office.
 However, we can provide you with various job searching tools and strategies and walk you through the process.

 Yes in the Fall and Spring semesters the Career Center coordinates career fairs on campus.
 Visit the Current Events page for more details.